 A denial by the HDC means that the proposed project does not meet the design guidelines, and that no exceptions are warranted.
 A denied project proposal cannot be carried out.
-A denied application cannot be re-submitted to the HDC for a period of six months unless there has been some "substantial change of circumstance" in City or HDC guidelines, policy or regarding the property itself.
-The commission will make all determinations on resubmissions on a case-by-case basis, according to information provided by the applicant.
+A denied application cannot be re-submitted to the HDC for a period of two months.
+The Commission will make all determinations on resubmissions on a case-by-case basis, according to information provided by the applicant.